Full Disclosure - 3I ATLAS

 Self-annihilation: probable within 100 Terran years without rapid corrective intervention

 Special Circumstances took immediate interest.
 SC was where the Culture sent its moral headaches.
 Contact watched.
 SC acted.
-The division existed because the universe rarely offers clean ethics, and because “do nothing” can become its own kind of violence when you have the capacity to stop a massacre.
-The Minds argued about that the way old friends argue about religion, endlessly, with uncomfortable sincerity.
+The division existed because the universe rarely offers clean ethics.
+“Do nothing” can become its own kind of violence when you have the capacity to stop a massacre.
+The Minds argued about that like old friends arguing about religion, endlessly, with uncomfortable sincerity.

 Nuclear war wasn’t the only cliff.
-Some civilizations poisoned their own gene pool with tailored viruses meant for selective slaughter, then watched the virus mutate the way fire learns new paths through dry grass.
-Some flooded the streets of their poor or disfavored communities with addictive, naturally derived substances that increased aggression and impulsivity, then used the damage as justification to incarcerate or enslave them at scale.
+Some civilizations poisoned their own gene pool with tailored viruses meant for selective slaughter, then watched the virus mutate like fire learning new paths through dry grass.
+Others flooded the streets of their poor or disfavored communities with addictive substances that increased aggression and impulsivity, then used the damage as justification to incarcerate or enslave them at scale.

-The long-term effects were predictable.
-Damaged health.
-Damaged trust.
-Fractured civil order.
+The long-term effects were predictable: damaged health, damaged trust, fractured civil order.
 Later, they turned the guilt into children’s stories and morality plays.
-Others built artificial superintelligences that mostly did not hate them, but found them predictable and irrelevant in the way most humans find ant colonies irrelevant.
+Others built artificial superintelligences that mostly did not hate them but found them predictable and irrelevant, much like how most humans find ant colonies irrelevant.
 One species uploaded itself into an engineered paradise, then deleted its own backups out of religious spite, as if deleting a hard drive could impress a god.

 Most species move slowly enough that culture has time to metabolize each new power.
 Humans were building planet-killing tools while still thinking like tribes circling the same watering hole.

 SC designated the Sol system a High-Priority Containment Zone and authorized Minimal Soft Intervention protocols.
-The rule was simple.
-No overt domination.
-No puppet strings the locals could see.
-No hard violations of agency.
-Only nudges that could pass for coincidence, the way a sysadmin patches a production server quietly because the alternative is a total crash.
+The rule was simple: no overt domination, no puppet strings the locals could see, no hard violations of agency.
+Only nudges that could pass for coincidence, like a sysadmin quietly patching a production server because the alternative is a total crash.

 Chapter I - The Shadow War of Near Misses